Welcome to Learning Design and Technology

 The Interdisciplinary Journal of Problem-based Learning (IJPBL) is dedicated to exploring issues concerning both the theory and practice of PBL in academic, medical, and training settings.
 IJPBL is an online, peer-reviewed, semi-annual periodical dedicated to high standards of writing, research, and scholarship.
 IJPBL is a one-of-a-kind journal; no other journal deals with problem-based learning across a range of disciplines.

-IJPBL is edited by Dr. Peg Ertmer, Professor in Learning Design and Technology.
-Chris Mong, a PhD student in Learning Design and Technology serves as the editorial assistant.
-The Journal currently has five advisory and six editorial board members, all of whom are well-known PBL scholars and researchers.
-The current list of reviewers includes 71 scholars from institutions around the world including the United States, Canada, Australia, South Korea, England, the Netherlands, and Singapore, among others.
+The Journal currently has six advisory and six editorial board members, all of whom are well-known PBL scholars and researchers.
+The current list of reviewers includes scholars from institutions around the world including the United States, Canada, Australia, South Korea, England, the Netherlands, and Singapore, among others.
+IJPBL is currently indexed in HW Wilson and EBSCO Host, the largest abstracting and indexing services and in 2012 received a favorable review from PsycINFO, which resulted in IJPBL being added to this prestigious index.
+IJPBL also appears in the Directory of Open Access Journals (DOAJ) and Ulrichs, the main sources that librarians use to research periodical literature.

 Purdue's Serious Games Center